justintadlock/widgets-reloaded/readme.txt

 The default WordPress widgets don't offer much control over how they are output on the screen.
 Widgets Reloaded seeks to correct this problem.

-This plugin replaces many of the default widgets with versions that allow much more control.
-Widgets come with highly customizable control panels.
-Each widget can also be used any number of times.
+This plugin provides alternatives to many of the default widgets with versions that allow much more control.
+Widgets come with numerous options to output widget content just like you want.

-### Features
+### Plugin Features

-The plugin overwrites many of the default WordPress widgets.
-The following is the list of custom widgets the plugin offers.
+The plugin creates the following widgets:

-* Archives
+* Reloaded - Archives
-* Authors
+* Reloaded - Authors
-* Bookmarks (Links)
+* Reloaded - Bookmarks _(if link manager is enabled)_
-* Calendar
+* Reloaded - Calendar
-* Categories
+* Reloaded - Categories
-* Menu
+* Reloaded - Menu
-* Pages
+* Reloaded - Pages
-* Posts
+* Reloaded - Posts
-* Tags
+* Reloaded - Tags

 ### Professional Support